E-commerce Category Management: Challenges, Opportunities, and Best Practices

 As an e-commerce category manager, your job has a broader impact than you realize.
 A retailer aims at optimizing the whole store rather than just a category.
-In such a scenario, look for cross-category opportunities.
+In such a scenario, look for

 Your knowledge and understanding of shopper missions will eventually help you make practical proposals.